-In deal execution every trade (if it is identical grade play) should impact account as equally as possible in % terms.
-This means dollar impact on equity should be equalized as close as possible.
-Above 2 examples are as far apart as possible, which is not the way how trader should approach trading of extensions and their position sizing.
+In ideal execution, every trade (if it is identical grade play) should impact the account as equally as possible in % terms.
+This means the dollar impact on equity should be equalized as close as possible.
+The above 2 examples are as far apart as possible, which is not the way how a trader should approach trading of extensions and their position sizing.

 30% retrace target

-Below image shows how 30% target is measured from the base of where extension started.
-Using micro consolidations to better help define such initiations of move, or key breakout levels.
+The below image shows how the 30% target is measured from the base of where the extension started.
+Using micro consolidations to better help define such initiations of move or key breakout levels.

-Also, to keep in mind, this is only rough target estimate as per data (if the setup is isolated), but it is far better if the trader is using this setup in the context of some larger macro set up or using the tape/level 2 to better define more accurate targets per each setup depending on how price behaves.
-30% retrace target is ideal average take-profit target if micro setup of extension is isolated from the rest of variables on asset / ticker.
+Also, to keep in mind, this is only a rough target estimate as per data (if the setup is isolated).
+Still, it is far better if the trader is using this setup in the context of some more extensive macro setup or using the tape/level 2 to better define more accurate targets per each setup depending on how price behaves.
+30% retrace target is an ideal average take-profit target if the micro setup of extension is isolated from the rest of the variables on asset/ticker.

-Completed 30% retrace target and adjustment of position afterwards
+Completed 30% retrace target and adjustment of position afterward

-Trading extensions as outlined in this article is not about catching the trend reversal with a huge move, instead, it is about catching that 30% retrace of the extension leg and capitalize on that.
-Extension trade can be used as micro within a larger macro concept where a trader will use extension entry for potential 5+R trade but there should be solid reasons outside of just extension itself for a trader to justify such large target on trade.
+Trading extensions, as outlined in this article, are not about catching the trend reversal with a huge move.
+Instead, it is about capturing that 30% retrace of the extension leg and capitalize on that.
+Extension trade can be used as micro within a larger macro concept where a trader will use extension entry for potential 5+R trade.
+Still, there should be solid reasons outside of just extension itself for a trader to justify such a large target on trade.

 Ideal hours for extensions

-Certain assets have clustered time zones each day where the amount or the degree of extensions will be higher relative to other hours of the day, however this completely depends on asset class.
-Below is outline of which assets have clustered extensions usually around certain hours:
+Certain assets have clustered time zones each day where the amount or the degree of extensions will be higher relative to other hours of the day.
+However, this completely depends on the asset class.
+Below is an outline of which assets have clustered extensions usually around certain hours: